zhaojj2209/tp/docs/UserGuide.md

 ```
 Deleted Bookmark Expense: Phone Bill Amount: $60.00 Categories: [Utilities]
 ```
-Deletes the bookmark expense at index 3 in the bookmark expenses list.
+Deletes the third bookmark expense in the bookmark expenses list.

 #### 4.5.4 Convert Bookmark Expense: `convert-bookmark`

-Converts a bookmark expense into an expense, and adds it to the finance tracker.
+Converts a bookmark expense into an expense, and adds it to the expenses list.

 > :warning: &nbsp; This command can only be executed on the [Expense tab](#223-expenses-tab).